 She can barely get the words out around her tears.
 Every sob shakes her all the way through.
 She is all throbbing pain and hurt so genuine it made Flynn uncomfortable even if it is the sixteenth time it happened today.
 Her anguish is so earnest anyone in a mile radius would pick up on it, and quite frankly, the idea of company sounds horrible.

-"Shhh…" He hushes the quaking girl on the ground, palms facing down like he can push the volume of her cries into the ground.
+"Shhh…" He hushes the quaking girl on the ground.
 "Hey.
 It's okay.
 The mushroom market is very diverse.
 New homes pop up all the time."

 His humor falls flat.
 He should have known that wouldn't work.
 Her honest emotions have no room for his glib comments and she only cries harder.